oj1o1/MealMinder/README.md

 # MealMinder

- mealUser Registration and Profile Setup
+ User Registration and Profile Setup
 -
 Allows user to create an account or log in to an existing one to personalize their experience Users can set up their profile with details such as age, weight, height, activity level, and goals (e g weight loss, maintenance, or